-Aggression at the workplace refers to situations where workers encounter threats and/or verbal or physical abuse from agitated and/or distressed individuals who may be guests or members of the public.
+Aggression at the workplace refers to situations where workers encounter threats and/or verbal or physical abuse from agitated and/or distressed individuals.
 Workplace aggression can cause psychological and physical harm to affected workers.
 It diminishes workers' professional self-esteem and decreases their job satisfaction, possibly causing emotional trauma.
 Aggression can also result in negative organisational outcomes, such as low staff morale, increased job stress and an unpleasant work environment.